American Karakul Bloodlines

 After three decades of isolation, mid-1950s to mid-80s, the Historic Karakul bloodlines numbered 1 to 12 were located in the 1980s and 90s, under the guidance of Julia DeVlieg, after she founded the American Karakul Sheep Registry in 1985.

-With the exception of #19, New Zealand import, the Foundation, MBC and Linebred bloodlines numbered 13 to 25 are isolated and line-bred flocks the Alliance found during the 2017 census.
-Four, possibly five are Foundation bloodlines —remnants of Historic line flocks.
+The Foundation bloodlines 1.1 to 10.3, and the MBC and Linebred bloodlines numbered 15 to 20 are isolated and line-bred flocks the Alliance found during the 2017 census.
+Five are Foundation bloodlines —remnants of Historic line flocks.

 For background on the formation of Bloodlines, please read our Traditional Flocks paper.